ajrussell999/augmented_DHCP/README.md

 | 9 | 16 Bit Option (Bit 0: Urgency Bit 1-15: Reserve) |

 Internet service providers have different types of customers with different data bandwidth needs.
 Generally business customers require high data bandwidths than domestic customers.
 To cater for both segments of their business, ISPs install high bandwidth CPEs at business premises.
-The high bandwidth CPEs use different software and therefore must be identified as a business CPE model in order to have the correct software credentials examined by the DHCP server, and for an IP address to be offered from a separate IP address pool.
+The high bandwidth CPEs use different software and therefore must be identified as a business CPE model in order to have the correct software credentials examined by the DHCP-server, and for an IP address lease to be offered from a separate IP address pool.
 An address pool being a range of IP addresses specified for a particular purpose or type of client.

 The process by which the DHCP server differentiates between residential and business customers is illustrated with the flow diagram in Figure 1.

 ![CPE_TEYPE][DHCP_SERVER_VENDOR_FLOW]
 **Figure 1.** DHCP-server business & domestic CPE type identification and options

 The DHCP server-client packet exchange is illustrated in Figure 2.
 The vendor option 43 sub-options being encapsulated in the DHCP-server's offer packet.
-The the CPE inspects the sub-options in the offer packet, before replying with a request packet.
+The CPE inspects the sub-options in the offer packet, before replying with a request packet.
 The ACK returned by the DHCP-server confirms client and server mutual happiness with the options assigned.

 ![DHCPD_VEND][DHCP_SERVER_VENDOR]